Demographics of Africa: Population growth

 The population of Africa first surpassed one billion in 2009, with a doubling time of 27 years (growth rate 2.6% p.a.).

 Population growth has continued at almost the same pace, and total population is expected to surpass 2 billion by 2038 (doubling time 29 years, 2.4% p.a.).

-Sub-Saharan Africa are expected to make more than half of the global population increase projected through 2050.

 The reason for the uncontrolled population growth since the mid 20th century is the decrease of infant mortality and general increase of life expectancy without a corresponding reduction in fertility rate, due to a very limited use of contraceptives.
-Further factors generally associated with decreased fertility include wealth, education, and female labor participation.
-Uncontrolled population growth threatens to overwhelm infrastructure development and to cripple economic development.
+Uncontrolled population growth threatens to overwhelm infrastructure development and crippling economic development.
 Kenya and Zambia are pursuing programs to promote family planning in an attempt to curb growth rates.